bcdtv/EC504-Project/README.md

 // get if the deque is empty
 bool empty();

+// returns the number of elements in the deque int size();

 // get all the elements stored in the deque vector<int> elements();